vudangducminh/Tetris/README.md

 + Flashlight: reduce vision to a small area
 + Blindfold: unable to see the state of the board
 + Hidden: remove queue
-+ Hard-rock: remove hold
++ Hard-rock: slightly increase speed & board size
-+ Double-time: increase speed & reduce board size
++ Double-time: significantly increase speed & reduce board height
++ Nightmare: remove hold
 - Warning:
 + Cannot choose flashlight & blindfold at a same time